Hot Lake Hotel: 1907–1933: Early years

-Well-renowned architect John V. Bennes of nearby Baker City has been attributed to the architectural design of the building, reminiscent of the Colonial era; Bennes also designed numerous buildings on the Oregon State University campus, as well as several buildings in Portland.
-In 1906, the main brick wing of the hotel was completed, which alone comprised 65,000 square feet.
+Renowned architect John V. Bennes of nearby Baker City has been attributed to the architectural design of the building, reminiscent of the Colonial era; Bennes also designed numerous buildings on the Oregon State University campus, as well as several buildings in Portland.
+In 1906, the main brick wing of the hotel was completed, which alone comprised 65000 sqft.
 The construct featured a Georgian-style U-shape with a solarium facing the bluff.
 The building was heated with the geothermal waters, and was the first known commercial property in the world to use geothermal heating.